GIScience/ohsome-now-stats/doc/example_queries.md

 This counts contributions for the intersection of both (all) hashtags provided.
 In the example above this considers all changesets with the hashtag `#bloomberg` **and** the hashtag `#amer`.
+It seems to be more important than the **or** combination of hashtags.

+An example from Accenture: They use a global hashtag, e.g. `#accenture` and another hashtag `#acnfy23` for the fiscal year.
+They need to know all contributions which have both hashtags.

 ### F05 Filter by Union of Hashtags (OR)
 ```sql